America (Thirty Seconds to Mars album): Singles

 On August 22, 2017, Interscope released "Walk on Water" as the lead single promoting the then-unannounced fifth studio album by the band.
 The song was performed live for the first time at the 2017 MTV Video Music Awards on August 27 with Travis Scott as a special surprise guest.
 A music video for the song premiered on Vevo on November 8, 2017, featuring footage from the documentary film A Day in the Life of America.
 "Walk on Water" was used by ESPN as the promotional theme for the network's coverage of the 2017 College Football season.

 "Dangerous Night" was released as the second single from the album on January 25, 2018, after it premiered on Zane Lowe's radio show of Beats 1 in London.
 The band debuted the song live the same day at The Late Show with Stephen Colbert.
-Their performance was filmed through the use of advanced robotic cameras which changed frame following the beat of the track, and featured an interpretive dancer.
+Their performance was filmed through the use of advanced robotic cameras which changed frames following the beat of the track, and featured an interpretive dancer.
 Nicholas Rice from Billboard commended the band's performance, praising its visuals and calling it "one-of-a-kind".

 "Rescue Me" was released as the third single from the album on June 15, 2018.
 The official music video premiered three days earlier.
 On May 27, 2018, the band were joined on stage by Shawn Mendes to perform the song at BBC Music's Biggest Weekend.

 Packaging

 The art direction and design for the album were handled by Willo Perron and Jared Leto.
-America features multiple album covers featuring an array of lists of words that reflect the themes of the album, including the most prescribed drugs, iconic American names, the most valuable trademarks, popular sex positions, recognizable abbreviated agencies, most dangerous sports, highest paid YouTubers and generally hot topics of discussion.
+America features multiple album covers featuring an array of lists of words that reflect the themes of the album, including the most prescribed drugs, iconic American names, the most valuable trademarks, popular sex positions (the cover displayed in this article), recognizable abbreviated agencies, most dangerous sports, highest paid YouTubers and generally hot topics of discussion.
 Thirty Seconds to Mars also launched a custom album cover generator allowing fans to create their own custom lists in the format of the America album cover.
 Leto explained, "For me the lists are almost like a time capsule.
 Independently they may surprise, entertain or provoke, but as a group they give us a sense of the culture we are a part of and the times we are living in."